January 26, 2008

 Dear Author,

+For over two years Airleaf Publishing & Book Selling has been impacting the Hollywood movie scene by connecting authors directly to decision makers in film and television.
 We will be walking the red carpet at the Kodak Theatre made popular by American Idol located in Hollywood, California in November 2007 with our feature film currently in production, Jessie’s Girl.
 We recently discovered your book and we believe it has the potential to be a feature film.
 Here are some exciting opportunities we have available for your true Hollywood experience!

 Industry Executive $599